Creature from the Black Lagoon (pinball): Gameplay

-All of the songs are synthesizer-based instrumental versions played by the game's sound hardware.

 Reception

 An article in The Flipside found the game almost perfect, with two weak spots: the saucer and the whirlpool could be problematic if the machine was misaligned.

+A review in Pinball Player found it to be an enjoyable game with good use of the sound and display systems; the flashlamps towards the sides were too bright in a darkened environment.

 Digital versions

 This table is included in Williams Pinball Classics (2001) for PC.

 Creature from the Black Lagoon was available as a licensed table for The Pinball Arcade on several platforms from 2012 until June 30, 2018.
-Due to music licensing issues, however, "Summertime Blues" and "Get a Job" were not included.
+Due to music licensing issues "Summertime Blues" and "Get a Job" were not included.
 In addition, two Easter Eggs which refer to Mortal Kombat are disabled since the game's Family Mode is permanently activated in the Pinball Arcade incarnation.

 The table was released for Pinball FX3 on October 29, 2019 as part of the Universal Monsters pack; with a remastered version released for Pinball FX on March 31, 2022.
-Both versions omit all of the music tracks except for Red River Rock due to music licensing issues; they also have alterations to the Cadillac and '57 Chevy on the playfield.
+Both versions omit all of the music tracks except for "Red River Rock" due to music licensing issues; they also have alterations to the Cadillac and '57 Chevy on the playfield.